 (2) for EIM Entity Balancing Authority Areas, to the applicable EIM Entity Scheduling Coordinator.

-(d) Residual Neutrality Amounts.
+(c) Residual Neutrality Amounts.
 The CAISO will allocate any residual Real-Time Imbalance Energy Offset amount to Scheduling Coordinators in the EIM Area based upon EIM Measured Demand.

-11.5.4.1.1 Real-Time Congestion Offset.
+11.5.4.1.2 Real-Time Congestion Offset.

 (a) Contribution to Marginal Cost of Congestion.
-For each Settlement Period of the RTM, the CAISO shall calculate the contribution of each Balancing Authority Area in the EIM Area to the Marginal Cost of Congestion at each resource location and intertie in the EIM Area for each Balancing Authority Area based on the location of the Transmission Constraints in each Balancing Authority Area, EIM External Interties, and constraints enforced outside of the EIM Area needed to manage that Balancing Authority Area’s responsibilities.
+For each Settlement Period of the RTM, the CAISO shall calculate the contribution of each Balancing Authority Area in the EIM Area to the Marginal Cost of Congestion at each resource location and intertie in the EIM Area for each Balancing Authority Area based on the location of the Transmission Constraints in each Balancing Authority Area, EIM Interties, and constraints enforced outside of the EIM Area needed to manage that Balancing Authority Area’s responsibilities.

 (b) Real-Time Congestion Offset.
 For each Settlement Period of the RTM, the CAISO shall calculate the Real-Time Congestion Offset for each Balancing Authority Area in the EIM Area as –